When the first Roomba came out, it was an inefficient robot that required a lot of babysitting.

 - Does Not Tangle as Much: The larger beater bar resists tangles from longer strands of hair better than the I7.
 If you live with someone who has long hair, you may want to think of getting this over the I7.

 - Better At Picking Up Sand: People who live near sandy areas will benefit from the ability of the S9 to do so more efficiently.

-Now, let’s look at 3 reasons why you should consider the Roomba I7:
+Now, let’s look at three reasons why you should consider the Roomba I7:

 - Same Efficient Navigation: Aside from the bumper sensor on the S9, the I7 has the same efficient navigation pattern of the S9.
 It has the same recharge and resumes feature along with the Smart Imprint Mapping system that saves maps in the cloud.

 - Excellent at Surface Dirt: The one advantage the S9 has over the I7 is its ability to deep clean carpet.
-Aside from that the I7 and S9 are almost identical when it comes to surface debris pick up (aside from sand).
-If deep cleaning is not really a concern then save a few hundred bucks with the I7.
+Aside from that, the I7 and S9 are almost identical when it comes to surface debris pick up (apart from sand).
+If deep cleaning is not a concern, then save a few hundred bucks with the I7.

 To summarize here are the differences between the Roomba I7 vs. S9: